nasa/cumulus-orca/website/docs/developer/research/research-logging-libraries.md

 ```

 ## Recommendation
+- As the [Python CumulusLogger](https://github.com/nasa/cumulus-message-adapter-python#logging-with-cumuluslogger) is tied to Cumulus,
+  it is recommended that we decouple from it.
+  - Any references to deployed layer should removed from Terraform.
+  - Schema validation checks should be added to calling function.
+  - References to run_cumulus_task should be replaced with manual transformation of inputs into non-architecture-specific formats.
+  - `copy_to_glacier` S3 requirements could be accomplished with a helper Lambda developed initially by us and maintained by Cumulus that handles the S3 retrieval
+    and passes the result along to `copy_to_glacier`.
 - Given the standardized implementation and features of Powertools, it is a good pick for replacing the CumulusLogger in Orca code.
 - Recommend installing via Pip install as opposed to AWS Layer.
   [Documentation indicates](https://awslabs.github.io/aws-lambda-powertools-python/latest/core/logger/#removing-additional-keys) that there can be "unintended side effects if you use Layers" with certain features.